 "Whatever you can do to keep them separated, even if it's just as simple as closing a door," Krieger says.
 "Having said that, I do have a couple of clients who have actually hung their trees from the ceiling.
 It can be difficult to do, but it's stunning to see––and the cat can't reach them."

 Stemcosky recommends putting a physical barrier around the tree (like an exercise pen, for example) to keep curious cats and curious kids away.
 "Also start the ornaments and lights a few feet off the ground, so they aren't dangling at your cat's eye level," she says.
 "And tuck your wrapped gifts underneath to prevent your cat from climbing up the tree from the underside."
-Learn more about cat-proofing your Christmas tree here.

 As far as distracting the cat, Krieger recommends interactive toys, ball track toys, or just rolling treats away from the tree, so your kitty is rewarded by not going near it.
 She also suggests having a cat tree that's at least five feet tall, so your cat has something to climb that doesn't have lights and breakables on it.
 "Of course, it depends on the individual cat, and the age of the cat too," she says.
 "As far as kittens are concerned, anything that comes into the house, it's like 'Oh boy, let's check this out!'
 You have to be especially vigilant about those little guys."

 Stemcosky emphasizes that it's best to ensure that your decorations are cat-friendly, just in case they do decide to check them out.
 "Use unbreakable ornaments in case one is knocked to the floor, non-toxic decorations so if your cat does chew on them they won't get sick, and make sure any live plants and flowers are not poisonous to cats," she added.
-Learn more about holiday décor dangers and how to avoid them here.

 All of this sounds simple, but when have cats ever been simple?
 Maybe that's something to ask Santa about.